galaxyproject/galaxy-hub/content/news/2024-11-27-BioData2024/index.md

 ---
-title: "Biological Data Science 2024 Recap"
+title: "Biological Data Science 2024"
 tease: "Galaxy had a strong presence at Biological Data Science 2024, featured in talks and posters that showcased its power and versatility in advancing biological research."
 hide-tease: false
 authors: "Natalie Whitaker-Allen"